SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 *Another one of his tirades.* I looked to the vacant rows for anyone who could make this end sooner.

 "So what now.
 What else do you want me to do.
 I do so much for you all, and what do you do?
-You ruined the last competition with how you played over everyone else's solo- and even the final head of the song!
+You ruined the last competition with how you played over everyone's solos- and even the final head of the song!
 Do you seriously think it's all about you?
 Your playing isn't even good.
 It isn't!
 You're just blowing a hot load of musical diarrhea into your horn!
 And you never stop playing, not even a single break for me to fill in.
 At that point you're not even playing jazz anymore.
 Just a bunch of show-off slop."
 Miles said.
 He covered his face with his palm and took a deep breath.
 His slick brown hair didn't move an inch as he shook his head.
 "I don't know what to do with you at this point.
 After we first started practicing together you become the best player in the band.
 What happened!?
 When did you start getting so careless.
 You barely even try.
 Now every time we play you tell me all my hard work was for naught."

 I stared at him.
-The binder lied by my feet like a corpse.
+The binder lay by my feet like a corpse.
 My heart was pounding.

 "Well, maybe it isn't just my fault!"
 I said, my voice getting louder.